thinkinglabs/thinkinglabs.github.io/_drafts/shades-of-conways-law.md

 - 1967: James D. Thompson with [Organizations in Action](https://app.thestorygraph.com/books/25918476-f7e4-40de-b00b-7566a26632c4)
 - 1974: Jay R. Galbraith with [Organization Design: An Information Processing View](http://strategy.sjsu.edu/www.stable/pdf/Galbraith,%20J%20R,%201974,%20Interfaces.%204%20pp%2028-36.pdf)

-> ... differences in technical functions, or technologies, cause significant differences among organisations ...
->
-> -- Thompson, Organizations in Action, 1967, p12

 When reading Thompson I realised that Thompson was foundational for organisation design.
 Before Thompson there were two lines of thoughts:

 *Organisations as closed systems*.
 Which assumes all elements and processes of interest are internal to the organisation.
 The idea here is to limit uncertainty as much as possible and thus to eliminate the influence of its environment.
 Think Taylorism, looking for the one best way to organise a task.
 This is standard factory production line systems.

 *Organisations as open systems*.
 We cannot think of the organisation alone without its surrounding environment.
 The organisation structure and behaviour are affected by environmental influences.
 The organisation must be an adaptive system that tries to survive its environment.

+> ... differences in technical functions, or technologies, cause significant differences among organisations ...
+>
+> -- Thompson, Organizations in Action, 1967, p12

 According to Thompson **an organisation is not either closed or open, it is both**.
 The internal technical core, the production component of the organisation is closed.
 We want to shield this off from the influence of the environment.
 But at the boundaries, the organisation must attend and adapt to changes in the environment.
 Therefore, it has to be open to environmental signals.
 As such, at its boundaries, it is an open system.

+Galbraith introduces the following proposition:

+The greater the uncertainty of the task, the more information decision makers need to process during the task execution, to achieve a given level of performance.

 > ... the greater the task uncertainty, the greater the amount of information that must be processed among decision makers during task execution ...
 >